swissspidy/preferred-languages/readme.txt

 == Upgrade Notice ==

-= 1.9.0 =
+= 2.0.0 =

-This release improves compatibility with locale switching and WordPress 6.1.
+This release improves compatibility with locale switching and WordPress 6.1, and fixes various bugs.